-Medicare benefits are available for up to ten individual (up to 16 services from 1 March 2012 to 31 December 2012 where exceptional circumstances apply) and/or ten group psychological therapy services and/or focussed psychological strategies services per patient per calendar year.
+Medicare benefits are available for up to ten individual and/or ten group psychological therapy services and/or focussed psychological strategies services per patient per calendar year.

-Referrals should be provided, as required, for an initial course of treatment (a maximum of six services but may be less depending on the referral and the patient's clinical need) to a maximum of ten services per calendar year (up to 16 services from 1 March 2012 to 31 December 2012 where exceptional circumstances apply).
+Referrals should be provided, as required, for an initial course of treatment (a maximum of six services but may be less depending on the referral and the patient's clinical need) to a maximum of ten services per calendar year.
 For the purposes of these services, a course of treatment will consist of the number of services stated in the patient's referral (up to a maximum of six in any one referral).